sortinousn/wyneats/README.md

-Ability to search or filter, use of React Router | 10 Code formatting and quality: indentation, variable and file naming conventions, etc. | 10 No unused variables or imports, compiler errors | 10 Use of class components when state is needed and functional components when state is not | 10 Proper use of environment variables for API keys or CORS proxy if needed | 10 Overall look and feel of application, well organized CSS files | 10 Well written documentation | 10
+Ability to search or filter, use of React Router | 10 Code formatting and quality: indentation, variable and file naming conventions, etc. | 10 No unused variables or imports, compiler errors | 10 Use of class components or react hooks when state is needed and functional components when state is not | 10 Proper use of environment variables for API keys or CORS proxy if needed | 10 Overall look and feel of application, well organized CSS files | 10 Well written documentation | 10